dev-onejun/dev-onejun/README.md

 ### Experience

 2019.03\~06.
 Software Mentor for C Language in Konkuk Univ.\
 2019.09\~12.
-Software Mentor for JAVA Langauge in Konkuk Univ.
+Software Mentor for JAVA Langauge in Konkuk Univ.\
+2023.03\~06.
+K-SW Square Program at Purdue Univ.

 #### Awards